 *First tantrum of the day* because I had to pee and took an extra 30 seconds to come downstairs.

-All is oddly calm aside from the giant dogs swirling around us.
+All is calm aside from the giant dogs swirling around us.
 My husband comments on how angelic the baby was as he heads upstairs to get ready for work.
 I start two loads of laundry and eye the remaining pot of coffee.
 But first, baby wants to nurse again.
 So we nurse.
 I let the dogs out.
 Let them back in.
 Toast mini waffles and top with his favorite yogurt, picking up his sippy cup four times after he repeatedly throws it to the floor.
-Where is this angelic baby my husband spoke of?
-Baby is angry and refusing to finish breakfast.
+Baby is not interested in said waffles.

 *Second tantrum of the day* because I gave him breakfast.